 - The Blank layout does not contain any of the Elements that are pre-populated in other email layouts.You must build the form from scratch.
 For example, a newsletter layout includes multiple rows with elements within each row, but the Blank format will not automatically start out with them in the form.

 You may choose to code your own HTML-based email as well, for those who have advanced HTML email marketing skills.
-Add custom CSS directly to the code, such as in the <head> section or directly in-line, such as:

 NOTE: it's not possible to swap layouts after one has been selected.